JahnelGroup/learning-k8s-ltl/step2/README.md

 ### Troubleshooting

-You can then monitor the status of the Redis Deployment or the Gif service and Autoscaler using the `kubectl get deployment` and `kubectl get hpa gif-deployment`, respectively.
+You can monitor the status of the Redis Deployment by using the `kubectl get deployment`.